|Major Groups > Gilled Mushrooms > Dark-Spored > Cortinarius > Cortinarius marylandensis|

 by Michael Kuo

-Ecology: Mycorrhizal with hardwoods--primarily with beech and oaks; growing alone, scattered, or gregariously; summer and early fall; fairly widely distributed in eastern North America from Delaware to Texas, but apparently absent or rare in the upper Midwest.
+Ecology: Mycorrhizal with hardwoods—primarily with beech and oaks; growing alone, scattered, or gregariously; summer and early fall; originally described from Florida, and fairly widely distributed in eastern North America from there to Delaware and Texas, but apparently absent or rare in the upper Midwest; also recently reported from Costa Rica.
+The illustrated and described collection is from Missouri.

-Cap: 1-6 cm; convex or bell-shaped at first, becoming broadly bell-shaped, convex, or nearly flat; dry; silky to finely hairy; bright brick red to brownish red, often fading markedly to pale reddish brown.
+Cap: 1–4 cm; convex or bell-shaped at first, becoming broadly bell-shaped, convex, or nearly flat; dry; silky to finely hairy; bright brick red to brownish red, often fading markedly to pale reddish brown; the margin not lined.

-Stem: 2-7 cm long; up to 1.5 cm thick at the apex; more or less equal; dry; silky; pale reddish above, colored like the cap below; often darkening to reddish brown near the base or when handled; sometimes with a rusty ring zone; basal mycelium pinkish when fresh.
+Stem: 2–5 cm long; 0.5–1 cm thick; more or less equal; dry; silky; pale reddish above, colored like the cap below; often darkening to reddish brown near the base or when handled; sometimes with a rusty ring zone; basal mycelium pinkish when fresh.

-Flesh: Whitish to pale pinkish in cap and upper stem; reddish to brownish in the stem base.
+Flesh: Whitish to pale pinkish in cap and upper stem; reddish to brownish in the stem base; unchanging when sliced.

 Spore Print: Rusty brown.